nalej/docs/onpremise/prerequisites.md

 The on-premise installation of the Nalej Platform has been tested in **Ubuntu 18.04.3 LTS**.
 The **Kubernetes version** required is **1.11** or higher.

-The user should provide **at least 5 IP addresses** (4 for management use, 1 for application use), although **we recommend 9** (6 for management use, 3 for application use).
+The user should provide **at least 5 IP addresses** (4 for management and 1 for application), although **we recommend 9** (6 for management and 3 for application).
 DNS records need to be set before starting the installation.

 | service               | ip address | dns records                                                  |
 | --------------------- | ---------- | ------------------------------------------------------------ |